 spawning that may not occur every year.

 As a result, many deep-sea marine living resources have low productivity and are only able to sustain very low exploitation rates.
-Also, when these resources are depleted, recovery can take more than 20 years, and is not assured.
-The greatest concern is on the impact of deep-sea fisheries on VMEs, which are areas containing organisms with these challenging characteristics and defined by a set of five criteria:
+Moreover, when these resources are depleted, recovery can take more than 20 years, and is not assured.
+The greatest concern is about the impact of deep-sea fisheries on VMEs, which are areas containing organisms with these challenging characteristics and defined by a set of five criteria: